-We are subject to various environmental, health and safety laws, regulations and permitting requirements, including (but not limited to) those governing the emission and discharge of hazardous materials into ground, air or water; noise emissions; the generation, storage, use, management and disposal of hazardous and other waste; the import, export and registration of chemicals; the cleanup of contaminated sites; and the health and safety of our employees.
-Based on information currently available to us, we do not expect environmental costs and contingencies to have a material adverse effect on our operations.
-The operation of our facilities, does however, entail risks in these areas.
-Significant expenditures could be required in the future to comply with environmental or health and safety laws, regulations or requirements.
-Certain of these compliance requirements are imposed by our customers, who at times require us to be registered with U.S. Health or Safety regulatory agencies, whether on the federal or state level.
+We are subject to various environmental, health and safety laws, regulations and compliance requirements, including (but not limited to) those governing the emission and discharge of hazardous materials into ground, air or water; noise emissions; the generation, storage, use, management and disposal of hazardous and other waste; the import, export and registration of chemicals; the cleanup of contaminated sites; and the health and safety of our employees.
+Based on information available to us, we do not expect environmental costs and contingencies to have a material adverse effect on our operations.
+The operation of our facilities, does, however, entail certain potential risks in these areas.
+Significant expenditures could be required in the future to comply with environmental or health and safety laws, regulations or requirements as ESG practices and controls become more prominent.
+Certain of these compliance requirements are imposed by our customers, who at times require us to be registered with U.S. health or safety regulatory agencies, whether on the federal or state level.
+Others may be related to ESG reporting and rising environmental compliance trends in Europe.

 Under environmental laws and regulations, we are required to obtain environmental permits from governmental authorities for certain operations.
 In particular, in Israel, where we assemble our inkjet-based PolyJet 3D printing systems and manufacture our resin consumables, businesses storing or using certain hazardous materials, including materials necessary for our Israeli manufacturing process, are required, pursuant to the Israeli Dangerous Substances Law 5753-1993, to obtain a toxin permit from the Ministry of Environmental Protection.
-We maintain the effectiveness of two Israeli toxin permits forour respective Israeli sites.
+We maintain the effectiveness of two Israeli toxin permits for our respective Israeli sites.
+Our United States-based facilities, as well, are required to maintain various site permits in compliance with state and local laws and regulations.